pesterian/bombocord/README.md

 ## How It Works
 - Uses Google's Gemini AI to translate text into Jamaican patois
-- Stores custom Jamaican translations in a JSON dictionary
+- Stores custom copypastas in a JSON dictionary
-- Commands prefixed with `*` for easy access
+- Commands prefixed with `*` for easy access - can be easily changed
 - Features rate limiting and cooldowns to prevent abuse
 - Supports reply-based translation of messages
 - Includes admin commands for managing custom translations